microsoft/fluentui-react-native/packages/experimental/Checkbox/SPEC.md

 ### Expected behavior

 - Should default to adding `role="checkbox"` to the root slot.
+- Should default to adding the Toggle pattern.
 - Should mix in the accessibility props expected for a `Checkbox` component.
 - Should be keyboard tabbable and focusable.